hwilli08/Analysis-of-Incarceration-in-New-York-State/readme.md

     - Download the dataset from the provided link.

 3. **Professor Wilcoxen's ChatGPT Crime Sorting Script:**
    - Clone this repository, ensuring that the script (INSERT HERE?) is filed under the directory folder 'CRIMES.'
-When prompted later in the instructions, run this script to generate file ("Prof_Wilcoxen_GPT.csv").
+When prompted later in the instructions, run this script to generate file (`Prof_Wilcoxen_GPT.csv`).

 Clone this repository.
 To reproduce the analysis, follow the order in which the scripts should be run.
 Be sure to move the necessary input files into the repository directory file you are working with at each step.